Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/freshdesk.md

 <container>

-**What can be achieved by integrating Zendesk with the Kore.ai XO Platform?**
+**What can be achieved by integrating Freshdesk with the Kore.ai XO Platform?**

  The Kore.ai XO Platform supports all common actions on Zendesk objects with pre-built dialog templates that are ready to use.
 Click Explore Templates.
 Learn More.